senanu/b40/docs/bio40.md

 ## Required Text:
 <img align="right" width="25%" src="{{site.url}}/b40/assets/img/freeman_7th.png" alt="Textbook 7th ed">
 Freeman et al., 2020.
 Biological Science, 7th ed.
 Pearson.
 This is a big, heavy, expensive book, but it will be invaluable to you as a budding biologist.
 This is also the book that you will continue to use through the introductory biology classes at Chaffey and so is worth investing in.
 Previous editions are only slightly different, so you are welcome to use those for this class.
-For 2023, the Chaffey bookstore may have grants that should apply to this textbook.
+For 2024, the Chaffey bookstore may still have grants that should apply to this textbook.
 You may use previous editions of the textbook, though the most recent, the better.

 New textbooks may be bought with a code to Pearson's online learning content.
 You are welcome to use those, but none of it will be required for this class.

+## Classroom Cell phone policy

+I have found that students are often distracted by the presence and use of cell phones in class.
+I therefore ask that you silence your phones and place them in your bag.
+If we need calculators or timers in lab, I'll provide those for you or allow limited use of phones.
+Otherwise, please keep them completely out of sight.

 ## Course Design for this "flipped classroom"